vishwanath-thatikonda/21-Number-Game/README.md

 # 21-Number-Game

 Twenty plus one is a game which progresses by counting up 1 to 21, with the player who calls “21” is eliminated.
+It played between computer and the user in the terminal.